3 Statistial analysis

 3.5 Aggregating gene copy numbers

-The gene abundances across multiple stana object can be aggregated.
-This returns the new stana object where the gene abundances are combined.
+The gene copy numbers across multiple stana object can be aggregated.
+This returns the new stana object where the gene copy numbers are combined.

 ## This returns new stana object